 I say let the brutes handle the heavy lifting of producing bass, and give your AVR and main speakers a break by crossing at 80 hertz.
 Keep the eggheads in accounting and meat heads in the warehouse, everybody is happier that way and things go smoother.
 No offense to either, I’ve been both to an extent.

 Also, if you are using a typical sub now, it’s output may fall off (stop producing good sound) at 40 hertz and below, and if your crossover is set to 40 hertz, it leaves you with very little output from your sub.
 That is not a happy situation.

 A port is a passage that allows air to move in and out of a speaker enclosure.
 Sealed subwoofers do not have ports, and are air tight.
 There are advantages and disadvantages to both, but my preference is ported.

 No. I used to, but it got too expensive to do it right, and with the noise of a vehicle itself I came to the conclusion that I could get a lot more enjoyment from putting that money into an already quiet environment and just “suffer” with a stock audio system.
 I might toss in a sub, but nothing serious.

 What is an affiliate site?

-Some links are not affiliate links, and offer no monetary support to this site at all, but are still beneficial to my audience, like my Spotify account.
+Some links are not affiliate links, and offer no monetary benefit to this site at all, but are still beneficial to my audience, like my Spotify account.
 If I were healthy enough, I would open my own storefront, but this will have to suffice.
-I appreciate the support I have received so far, and even small purchases like Blu Rays make a difference, so thank you!
+Even small purchases like Blu Rays make a difference, so thank you!